DATA PROTECTION NOTICE

 - in certain circumstances the right to compensation because of a breach of data protection.

 Your rights can be exercised by contacting our Data Protection Officer using the contact details given above.

 14. Sale of business

 If you have a complaint about Centaur’s use of your personal data, please contact Centaur’s Data Protection Officer using the contact details given above.

 All complaints received will be fully investigated.
 Please supply as much information as possible to assist us to resolve your complaint in a prompt and efficient manner.

-You can also contact the Office of the Data Protection Commissioner in Ireland, at [email protected] or by writing to them at: Data Protection Commissioner, Canal House, Station Road, Portarlington, R32 AP23 Co.
-Laois, Ireland.
-If you need assistance or information on how to contact the relevant data protection authorities in another country where Centaur operates, please contact our Data Protection Officer.
+If you need assistance or information on how to contact the relevant data protection authorities in any other countries where Centaur operates, please contact our Data Protection Officer with the details provided above.